 Save Money: Gambling

 You might expect this section to be bigger for Vegas, but my advice is simple.
 If you’re going to gamble do yourself a favor and designate a certain amount of money that you are ‘ok with losing’.
 You won’t beat yourself up if you lose it all, and you won’t stupidly dip into other funds to ‘WIN IT ALL BACK!’
 We’ve all seen the movie ‘Las Vegas Vacation’ and that technique does not end well.
-If you can adhere to this rule, you can lose those funds but it’s a calculated part of the overall vacation cost in Vegas.
+Adhere to these rules to ensure you don’t overspend, but still have fun!

 Save Money: See The World